General binding rules: small sewage discharge to the ground

 The sewage must not cause pollution – find out how to check for pollution.

-Use the correct treatment system (rule 5)
+Rule 5: use the correct treatment system

 You must use a septic tank or a small sewage treatment plant to treat the sewage and then discharge the waste water to ground through a drainage field.
+You must not discharge effluent from a septic tank to a watercourse.

 A septic tank is an underground tank where the solids sink to the bottom, forming a sludge, and the waste water flows out to a drainage field.

-Discharges through drainage mounds can meet the general binding rules as long they are not in floodplains and they are located, designed and constructed in line with the recommendations in British Standard BS 6297:2007.
+- they are located, designed and constructed in line with the recommendations in British Standard BS 6297:2007

 If you use a non-standard system (such as a well, borehole and soakaway)